How to Get Cheap Car Insurance (2024)

 • Are there any discounts that can help you save on car insurance?

-Yes, car insurance companies typically provide a number of discount opportunities that can help you get the cheapest rates.
+Yes.
+Car insurance companies typically provide a number of discount opportunities that can help you get the cheapest rates.
 Savings vary by company, but most insurers offer good driver, good student, pay in full, and safety feature discounts.

 • Is it cheaper to buy car insurance online or through an agent?

 Buying car insurance online might be quicker.
 Buying coverage through an agent can take longer, but agents can give you personalized advice on coverage and policy limits.
-However, whether you purchase a policy online or through an agent, the best way to find the cheapest car insurance company for you is by shopping around and comparing rates.
+But whether you purchase a policy online or through an agent, the best way to find the cheapest car insurance company for you is by shopping around and comparing rates.

 Methodology